EEHMD-database/EEHMD_v2/README.md

 The Electromyography and Enhanced Hand Motion Description (EEHMD) database contains sEMG (surface electromyography) signals and motion capture of human hand.
 The sEMG signals are captured by a Myo armband.
 The motion acquisition is achieved with a Leap Motion stereoscopic camera.

-The EEHMD v2 currently have only the ROS code to create the database.
-It is coded for windows to take advantage of manufactutrer windows drivers.
+The EEHMD v2 currently has only the ROS codes to create the database.
+It is coded for windows to take advantage of manufactutrer drivers.
 It includes the following improvement :

-- The Leap Motion uses the 4.0.0 sdk.
+- The Leap Motion uses the 4.0.0 SDK.
 This new C library (and no C++) is faster, more robust and more precise than the previous version.
 - The Myo uses the 0.9.0 SDK which provides raw 200Hz EMG data (50Hz in the EEHMD_v1).

 ## How to use it